 Introducing Rob Knigge, Managing Director in Products at Accenture.

 When he was younger, he dreamt of becoming the new Robby Naish.
 Growing up in Zeeland, Rob Knigge spent a lot of his time outdoors and on the water.
 He moved to Amsterdam when he was 19 to study.
 ‘I always knew I wanted to live in Amsterdam - the city where it all happens.’

-These days, the managing director for Accenture's Products group lives in IJburg with Martine and their two children.
+These days, the managing director in Products of Accenture Strategy & Consulting lives in IJburg with Martine and their two children.
 ‘It’s the best of two worlds: our garden borders water, so on a sunny day you can go for a swim and when it is cold enough for it to freeze over, you can actually skate on it.
 What’s more, Amsterdam’s city center is a mere 20-minute bicycle ride from IJburg, so it’s an ideal spot.’

 ‘As a student, I definitely saw my fair share of that city center.
 Growing up in Zeeland was fantastic - cycling in the middle of the street without the risk of being hit by a car, building treehouses, cycling to the beach with my surfboard on the back of my bike: it’s the ultimate sense of freedom.
 That said, I always knew that Amsterdam was the place to be.
 I was right: student life in Amsterdam was absolutely great.
 It took me six years to finish my master's degree - let’s say I experienced the “true student life”, comprising highs, lows and plenty of partying.’